 The Lassie in the Yellow Coatie is an English Country Dance.
-It was devised by David Rutherford in 1756 and published in Rutherford's compleat Collection of 200 of the most celebrated Country Dances both Old and New, Vol. 1.
+It was published by Johnson in 1742 in A Choice Collection of 200 Favourite Country Dances, Vol. 2nd, London.
 It was interpreted by George Williams in 2021.
 It is a proper Triple Minor dance.
 The minor set lasts 32 bars.

 The first Couple casts of two Couple cast up again Cross over & half figure right hand and Left quite round with the second Couple foot it Corners and turn foot it the other Corners and turn Lead through the Mens side and turn your Partner Lead through the Womens side and turn it out